 Choosing the right regulator can be quite a daunting task, with various performance features and industry acronyms that can be confusing.

 To help you better understand some of the commonly talked about terms, we thought we would break the Regulator down into its key components and give some advice in what to look for;

 - Diaphragm first stages only come in a Balanced version and use a Diaphragm and Spring that pushes on a Pin to open and close the High-Pressure seat as you Breathe.
 Diaphragm Regulators can be quite compact in design.
-Entry level regulators are usually machined in a CNC lathe out of a Rod of Brass and then Chromed.
-High-end performance Diaphragms are usually cold Forged and pressed into shape, this leads to better hose configuration and smoother Air delivery due to optimized air flow.
+Entry-level regulators are usually machined in a CNC lathe out of a Rod of Brass and then Chromed.
+High-end performance Diaphragms are usually cold Forged and pressed into shape.
+This leads to better hose configuration and smoother Air delivery due to optimized airflow.

 - Balanced Demand Valve, this valve uses a flow-through seat retainer that ensures even air pressure at both ends of the valve.
-This allows for a lighter spring tension making for easier smoother breathing.
+This allows for a lighter spring tension making for easier, smoother breathing.

 Adjustable 2nd stage

 To add further confusion to the offering, Demand and Balanced Demand valves are also available in an adjustable option, and this means that you can adjust the valve spring tension by turning a knob on the side of the regulator.
 This way, you can fine-tune the regulator to your desired breathing performance as you dive.

 Pre Dive Switch